yankostadinov/core/docs/core/03_tutorials/tutorials.md

 ## Angular

 Using Glue42 Core in an Angular application is easy and painless thanks to the `@glue42/ng` library.
-This is a thin wrapper that makes initialing Glue JS and accessing the JS API a breeze.
+This is a thin wrapper that makes initializing Glue JS and accessing the JS API a breeze.
 Just like Vanilla JS and React, we have prepared a tutorial which has the same business requirements, but everything is implemented using Angular.

 You cаn check it out [here](../../tutorials/angular/index.html).